The Custom Survival Knife, Mountain Caribou Knife.

 For pricing and more information please visit our Mountain Caribou

 7” hand forged blade with a modified convex grind, steel finger guard with copper and brass, moose antler scales and a head saw (5’ diameter) tooth butt backed with leather for hammering, tearing and digging.

 We left more of the saw tooth on.
-To pick, tear, pry and dig with.
+To pick, tear, pry and dig with this knife.
 The carbide tip brazing melts off in the hardening process leaving a notch behind.